 The battery life of the Sony WI-C600N is slightly disappointing, as you only get about 6 hours of continuous playback with a single charge, which might not be enough for a full workday.
 They also can’t be used passively like the WI-1000X.
 On the upside, they are compatible with the Sony | Headphones Connect app that offers a good amount of controls and customization options.

+Update: 08/02/2019: The auto-off timer of these headphones only triggers when being disconnected from their source rather than when no content is playing.
+We don't consider this to be a feature that prolongs the battery life as you could put the headphones down on your desk and they could still be connected to your PC or phone that is near, and drain out.
+The review and text have been updated.
 The battery life of the WI-C600N gives you about 6 hours of continuous playback on one charge, which is slightly disappointing when compared to similar headphones.
 You can also get up to 7.5 hours without their ANC being enabled according to Sony.
 Also, they take 2 hours to charge fully, which is quite long for the amount of playback time you get.
-On the upside, they automatically turn off after being inactive for a while.
-You can also set that timer inside their companion app.
+On the upside, you can set the auto-off timer when disconnected fromm their source inside their companion app.

 The WI-C600N are compatible with the Sony | Headphones Connect app.
 You can customize the sound to your liking thanks to a graphic equalizer and presets.
 You can also adjust the amount of noise cancellation between the available settings.
 The app is well designed, easy to use, and also offers a playback player and lets you map the ANC button to trigger Google Assistant (won’t work with other voice assistants).